-To answer the initial question of what come next, we'll set up a CI/CD pipeline for our current application.
+To answer the initial question of what comes next, we'll set up a CI/CD pipeline for our current application.
 We'll set up CI jobs for checking code quality, running our automated tests, and deploying our application.
 Again, we'll do this incrementally, step-by-step.
 Once done, only then will we start building out the application.

 What Have You Done?

 In this chapter, you added a new service called talk-booking, installed Flask via Poetry, and added a health check endpoint covered by a test.
 At this point, your project should look like this:

 ├── .gitignore └── services └── talk_booking ├── poetry.lock ├── pyproject.toml ├── tests │ ├── __init__.py │ ├── e2e │ │ └── __init__.py │ ├── integration │ │ ├── test_web_app │ │ │ ├── __init__.py │ │ │ └── test_app.py │ └── unit │ └── __init__.py └── web_app ├── __init__.py └── app.py